mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-11-23-author-your-stance-architecture-of-distributed-flow.md

   The smallest unit of that capacity is simple: Author Your Stance.
 ---

-# Author Your Stance: The Architecture of Distributed Flow

 For decades we’ve treated emotional clarity, conflict resolution, and culture change as centralized functions: